tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 <img width="1497" height="189" alt="{Plaintext API keys in GitHub, NextNet Media}" src="https://github.com/user-attachments/assets/d670ac22-09f4-498a-a44b-bba2a7fb05d0" />

 ## Even Google Gemini (work-authorized) was like "What the hell, dude?"
+Because I had full, unrestricted access to all Git repos - another control failure - across every NextNet Media brand, every commit was in plain sight.
+Some of the commits were from older legacy repos, while others were committed only days prior.
+Not believing my own eyes, I decided to open Google Gemini, authorized by workplace policy, and ask it if it was seeing the same things I was seeing.
+Gemini confirmed that the entire GitHub repo across all brands was, in fact, a dumpster fire.
+I asked Gemini how many SOC2 violations it could count, and this was the response:

 <img width="1554" height="790" alt="{E2EF2A72-50D8-424D-BDDB-5ACB2E2F2BA9}" src="https://github.com/user-attachments/assets/ddf376db-bef8-45c4-bb19-24154370db76" />
 <img width="1834" height="582" alt="{728B780C-2753-4F23-9425-AA28169E992B}" src="https://github.com/user-attachments/assets/3e090576-2e11-4446-86da-530afafa4041" />